Duration

 Trimester 4

-This work integrated learning unit focuses on the student’s personalised professional development and allows them to put into practice much of the skills and knowledge learnt so far.
-Students will get to operate in a Creative Development Hub environment while being one on one mentored through individualised professional development, aimed at producing job ready students.
+This work-integrated learning unit focuses on the student’s personalised professional development and allows them to put into practice much of the skills and knowledge learnt so far.
+Students will operate in a Creative Development Hub group environment while also being mentored one-on-one, aimed at producing job-ready students.

-This unit encourages autonomous project development with the student, and their own professional development being the focus of the project This unit is designed to give the students the resources, equipment, facilities, and professional mentoring to enable them to pursue their chosen career paths.
-Students will research, have hands on experience and apply practical knowledge while they hone their skills as well as further develop industry connections.
+This unit encourages autonomous project development with the students, with their own professional development being the focus of the project This unit is designed to give the students the resources, equipment, facilities, and professional mentoring to enable them to pursue their chosen career paths.
+Students will research, have hands-on experience and apply practical knowledge while they hone their skills as well as further develop industry connections.

 Credit Points: 6